Picasso Museum Barcelona Tickets 2026: €12 + Free Sundays

 Address: Carrer de Montcada 15-23, 08003 Barcelona.
 The entrance is through a medieval courtyard — you'll know you're close when you see the queue.

 Combine with: The Born neighbourhood is right outside.
 Santa Maria del Mar, the Chocolate Museum, and El Born Centre Cultural are all within a 5-minute walk.
 If you have an Articket, MEAM is around the corner on the same street.
+For food after the museum, see our Picasso + El Born food walk — it covers the best route and where to eat.

 Tips Most Guides Won't Tell You